jostinjerico/Technical-Portfolio/데이터사이언스 공통 /Manufacturing Chatbot using AI Agent/README.md

-# Manufacturing Chatbot using AI Agents: Data Collection and Structuring
+# Manufacturing Chatbot using AI Agents: Data Structuring and Processing

 ## Overview
-This project presents a structured data collection and processing pipeline for a manufacturing chatbot prototype.
+This project presents a data structuring and processing pipeline for a manufacturing chatbot prototype.
 It focuses on transforming domain-specific knowledge into machine-readable formats to support retrieval-based reasoning using AI agents.

 ## Objective
-- Collect and structure manufacturing domain data
+- Structure and organize manufacturing domain data
 - Standardize data representation for AI-based reasoning
 - Enable efficient retrieval through vector-based indexing
 - Ensure data usability and reproducibility